astronomer/docs/software/support.md

 - There is an Airflow issue that has a code-based solution.
 - You received a log alert on Astronomer.

 **P4:** Low impact.
-Astro is fully usable but you have a question for our team.
+Astronomer Software is fully usable but you have a question for our team.

 Examples:

 - There are package incompatibilities caused by a specific, complex use case.
-- You have questions about best practices for an action in Airflow or on Astro.
+- You have questions about best practices for an action in Airflow or on Astronomer Software.
-- You have a feature request related to Astro or Airflow.
+- You have a feature request related to Astronomer Software or Airflow.

 ### Be as descriptive as possible